Navigating Multilingual Search Optimisation in Belgium’s Digital Landscape

 - Distinct Vocabulary: Words like “cornet” (ice cream cone) and “dindon” (turkey) might have different meanings or usages in Belgian French.

-- SEO Implications: Utilizing Belgian French terms in content and metadata can improve search relevance and user connection.
+- SEO Implications: Utilising Belgian French terms in content and metadata can improve search relevance and user connection.

 German